AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Preparations/Start monitoring Java applications/Use OpenTelemetry to report Java application data.md

 ## View data

-Log on to the[Tracing Analysis console](https://tracing-sg.console.aliyun.com/).
+Log on to the [Tracing Analysis console](https://tracing-sg.console.aliyun.com/).
 On the Applications page, click the newly created application.
 In this example, click the otel-jaeger-example application.
 Then, view the trace data of the application.

 **Related topics**